bmann/bmcgarden/_notes/Lenovo m900 Tiny Setup.md

 ```

 Looks like [updated BIOS from July 2022 is available](https://pcsupport.lenovo.com/ca/en/products/desktops-and-all-in-ones/thinkcentre-m-series-desktops/thinkcentre-m900/downloads/ds105487), but I need to boot back into Windows to apply.

+### Fan BIOS Update

+Unplugged everything from the living room and brought it back to plug in monitor and booted into Windows.

+Applied the updated BIOS and grabbed a few other drivers from the Lenovo site.

+Sitting at around 1000 rpm and not really audible when sitting on top of the desk.
+Brought it back out to the front of the apartment.

+Silent?
+Can’t hear it?
+Fingers crossed that fixed it!
 ## Server Management Install

 Decision point: [[Cloudron]] or something else?